saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 # Video 3: One-period portfolio returns are the weighted average of the individual returns

-Welcome to the second video of this chapter.
+You win some, you lose some, but on average a succesful investor wins more than she loses.
+To achieve this, it is important to quantify your gains and losses.
 This video will be about quantifying the relative changes in the value of your portfolios.
 We will use simple returns as the measure of the relative price changes and show that portfolio returns can be easily computed as the weighted average of the individual returns.

 ***
 In order to compute portfolio returns, we thus first need the returns on the single assets in the portfolio.
 Those returns are defined as the percentage price change.
 The slide shows the formula, when the initial price is P at time t, the next price is P at time t+1.
 Then the return over the period t to t+1, is the difference between P at time t+1 and P at time t, divided by the price at time t.
 As an example, suppose the price increases from 100 USD to 110 USD, then the simple return equals 10%.
 ***